-Is there anything more thrilling that seeing your finished book for the first time?
+Is there anything more thrilling than seeing your finished book for the first time?
 To stand there admiring that beautiful cover, to breathe in the smell of paper and ink, to feel the surprising heftiness of that book in your hands is one of those life events that can bring pure joy.
 Or at least I hope that’s the case for most of you.
 The flipside can be disappointment if it just doesn’t look or feel quite like you’ve been imagining since the first moment you started dreaming that you could actually create a book.
 Even writing that lives only as an eBook, is often imagined as it would appear on a tangible device such as an iPad or mobile phone.
 These visions are powerful and help to spur us on as we undertake the really hard work of spinning the creative impulse into an art form.

 Set Your Writing Free

 But I believe that the activity of writing is so valuable in elevating the collective human condition that it doesn’t need the end goal of a book always attached to it.
 As a former publisher and someone who has been in the book industry for 35+ years, it is such a relief to actually say this.
 For me, the process of writing is a path that brings me to my true nature and the ultimate purpose of life—a noble and important benefit if ever there was one.
-For instance, even writing this blogpost, I’m aware that my purpose may be to reach one person today who may doubt the time they’ve spent writing.
+For instance, even writing this blog post, I’m aware that my purpose may be to reach one person today who may doubt the time they’ve spent writing.
 In my opinion, writing is one of the best things we humans can do that generally serves the common good.

 As an example: my current reality is that I’m stuck for a two-hour layover at the Phoenix airport on my way to Salt Lake City.
 I’m perched on an uncomfortable stool sitting at one of those stations where everyone around me is anxiously looking for a place to charge their cell phone.
 People are lined up at each electrical outlet, jockeying for position and it’s a rather grim and somewhat desperate scene.
 Then I take out my laptop and start writing and I’m suddenly transported to a different and better reality.
 I can see my fingers flying across the keyboard, the letters begin forming words almost all by themselves and I’m absolutely delighted.
 I’m not the bedraggled traveler that I was just moments before but now a writer, a creator, a better version of myself.